godotengine/godot-docs/reference/compiling_for_osx.rst

 For compiling under Linux or other Unix variants, the following is
 required:

--  Python 2.7+ (3.0 is untested as of now).
+-  Python 2.7+ (3.0 is untested as of now)
--  SCons build system.
+-  SCons build system
 -  XCode

 Compiling